gaia-taipei/tw-firefox-weekly/GregWeng.md

 ## 2015 Q4 Goals

 1. Stabilize LockScreen: fixed all current regressions (measured by bug fixed), the current one is:
-  1. Bug 1198417 - [Aries][Lockscreen] rotates with device but slider does not respond
-    1. It has new symptom looks by full-screen video
 2. Implement and migrate to DeviceLock API, as measured by progress on engineering planning and/or implementation
   1. Will start to write WebIDL and figure out the development flow first
 3. Write more integration tests to prevent further regressions, as measured by # of tests planned and/or written.